danielkolbe/connectfour-backend/README.md

 ### **AI**
 ----
- Used to perform the next turn on the board using artificial intelligence.
+ Used to perform the next turn on a board using artificial intelligence.
 At the moment a monte carlo algorithm with a fixed number of repetitions = 500 is the only avaible choice.
 Returns the column where the next chip was inserted at.
 A subsequent GET /board request (see above) will return the updated game board.
-If no cookie is attached to the request or the gameID does not match a game board a http 400 is returned.
+If no cookie was attached to the request or the gameID does not match a game board a http 404 will be returned.
 Use GET /board to get a new board/cookie in that case.

 **Request:**
 ```json